wesujs/EasyLeaks-Spotify-Tool/README.md

 ### Prerequisites

- - Python 3.12 or later.[Python-url]
+ - Python 3.12 or later [Python-url]
  - Spotify Desktop App
  - Windows Operating System's Only (For Now).